-Contributions to defined contribution plans are recognized as expenses in the Comprehensive Income Statement, in profit and loss, on an accrual basis.
+Contributions to defined contribution plans are recognized as expenses in the Comprehensive Income Statement, for the period, on an accrual basis.

 (ii) Defined benefit plans

 Defined benefit plans are plans for post-employment benefits in which Grupo Nutresa has a legal or implicit obligation, of the payment of benefits.
 Subsidiary companies domiciled in Colombia, Ecuador, Mexico, and Peru, have actuarial liabilities, as required by law.